+'Justments

-+'Justments (pronounced: add justments) is the third studio album by American soul singer-songwriter and producer Bill Withers, released in 1974 by Sussex Records.
+Adjustments (stylized as +'Justments) is the third studio album by American soul singer-songwriter and producer Bill Withers.
+The album was released in April 6, 1974 through Sussex Records.
 It contains the hit single, "The Same Love That Made Me Laugh" (US #50, Canada #39), which charted during the spring of 1974.

 Reception

 The album cover shows Withers writing the following explanation of the title:

 Life like most precious gifts gives us the responsibility of upkeep.
-We are given the responsibility of arranging our own spaces to best benefit our survival.
+We are given the responsibility of arranging our own psyces[sic] to best benefit our survival.
 We have the choice of believing or not believing in things like God, friendship, marriage, love, lust or any number of simple but complicated things.
 We will make some mistakes both in judgement and in fact.
 We will help some situations and hurt some situations.
 We will help some people and hurt some people and be left to live with it either way.
-We must then make some adjustments, or as the old people back home would call them, + 'JUSTMENTS.
+We must then make some adjustments, or as the old people back home would call them, "'JUSTMENTS".

 The album features José Feliciano playing guitar on "Can We Pretend" and congas on "Railroad Man".
 Withers was a guest musician and composer on the 1973 Feliciano album Compartments.

 Legal tussles between Withers and Sussex prevented further recording sessions until Columbia signed the singer a year later.
 Columbia bought Withers' back catalog, re-releasing his earlier hit records, but +'Justments was not reissued on CD until 2010.